mikepfeiffer/azure-iac-bootcamp/Lab 1/README.md

 # Lab 1: Create an Infrastructure as Code (IaC) Repo in GitHub

-To perform this lab you'll need Git and VS Code installed locally.
+To perform all of the labs in this bootcamp, you'll need Git and VS Code installed locally.
 You'll also need a GitHub account.
 Go to [github.com](https://github.com/join) to sign up if you don't already have an account.

 1. Sign into your GitHub account on the web and create a new public repository.
 This repo will contain all of your ARM template code.
 Give your repo a meaningful name, like "iac-arm-project".
 2. Clone your new repository to your local machine.